InkRise: A Writing BootCamp for Women in Academia

 A Structured Pathway to Publication

-Weekly guidance, writing goals, and check-ins to move your project forward
+Weekly guidance, writing goals, and check-ins to move your project forward.

-Co-Creation and Collective Wisdom
+Collective Wisdom

 A Supportive Peer Community

-A small group of women academics writing alongside you—no need to explain yourself
+A small group of women academics writing alongside you—no need to explain yourself.

-Personalised support from an experienced academic coach and editor
+Support and guidance for your needs from an experienced academic coach and editor

 Leadership Through Scholarship

-Write not just to publish, and lead with your ideas
+Write not just to publish, and lead with your ideas.

 Practical Info!